rannof/srtpb/README.md

-# srtpb
- SRTPB: Seedlink Real-Time Playback
+# SRTPB: Seedlink Real-Time Playback
- A tool for simulating a real time blayback of seismic data.
+## A tool for simulating a real time blayback of seismic data.

   This code aim is to mimic a real life scenario of seismic data stream by resending archived seismic data to a seedlink server as in real time.
-  The code reads the seismic data, slice it to small time intervals, and sends each slice to a seedlink server in real time, altering the start time of the slice with respect to the time of the blayback such that packets arrived to the server will show current real time.
+  The code reads the seismic data, slice it to small time intervals, and sends each slice to a seedlink server in real time, altering the start time of the slice with respect to the time of the playback such that packets arrived to the server will show current real time.
   The code allows to set a parameter of latency for each station, for realistic situations of telemertry issues.